Skip to the main content

 • Operate and maintain drilling fluid systems and pumps during drilling

-• Handle sections of drill string assembly from a platform on the rig derrick during tripping operations
+• Handle sections of drill string from a platform high above the rig floor on the derrick during tripping operations

 • Monitor and record mud flows, volumes, and fluid properties (mud weight)